vasilvas99/meta-rauc-community/meta-rauc-qemuarm64/README.rst

 Installing the Demo bundle
 ==========================

-This is again based on: https://github.com/vasilvas99/meta-rauc-community/tree/master/meta-rauc-qemux86#iv-build-and-install-the-demo-bundle
+This is again based on the qemux86-64 instructions: https://github.com/rauc/meta-rauc-community/tree/kirkstone/meta-rauc-qemux86#a-using-kas-tool-to-build

 Running the build with kas will automatically generate a bundle in ``build/tmp/deploy/images/qemuarm64``.